morten-olsen-archive/react-formed/README.md

 would result in an object `{ list1: [{ field1: ... }, ..., ], field3 }`

+## Using composition names

+If working with complex objects composition names can be used. for instance `<Input name={['testA', 1, 'testB']}>`.
+Be aware that compositions will create any non existing composition part, so the above exampe will generate a state as `{testA: [undefined, { testB: $value }]}`.
+Number keys will create arrays while string keys will create objects.
+This is usable with `List`s and `Group`s as long as the types matches, and composition names inside `Group` and `List` will be scoped to their `Group` or `List`.

 ## Using with Redux

 When using with redux, a `ReduxForm` element should be added after redux's `Provider`, which should have a `getState` function, which tells where in the store the `formReducer` can be found.
 Also when using Redux form elements should have a name attribute, which should be unique for each form